-For students pursuing the PhD in Engineering Education, the advisory committee must include a minimum of four members; the committee should be composed of a minimum of three ENGE faculty members (including the advisor) and one member outside of the Department.
 Affiliate Faculty count as external to the department, with exceptions approved by the ADH for Graduate Programs (e.g., an ENGE faculty member moves to a different university and becomes an affiliate faculty member).
 The Graduate School requires that at least four members hold PhDs.

-Committee members are expected to attend meetings as a collective body.
+Committee members are expected to attend PhD milestone meetings as a collective body.
 If needed, a member of the committee may attend a meeting by video or telephone connection.
-However, the student's advisor must be physically present at all such meetings (unless on research leave or a similar distant and extended assignment).
 Faculty participation on graduate student committees is considered to be an important part of ENGE faculty responsibilities, and ENGE faculty members are expected to attend all committee meetings for graduate students they advise or on whose committees they serve.